VinceHPicton/obsidian-vault/AWS/CloudFront/Global accelerator.md

 This is achieved through [[Anycast vs Unicast vs Multicast IP|Anycast IP]].

-If you use global accelerator, **2 static anycast IPs are assigned to your application** which route requests to the nearest edge location.
+If you use global accelerator, **2 STATIC anycast IPs are assigned to your application** which route requests to the nearest edge location.
 The reason there are 2 is for redundancy, either can lead a user to the same edge location depending on conditions.

 You can use global accelerator with: